erinlivingston/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

   "Astor Pl": 7
 }
 ```
-Here I would like to have a brief introduction to the report.
-Could also add key takeaways for the entire report up front.

   <h3>Part I: Overall Ridership: Impact of Fare Increase & Local Events by Station</h3>

   The chart below shows total daily ridership (entrances + exists) across all NYC subway stations in the dataset.
 This runs from June through mid-August 2025.
 The orange dashed line marks July 15th, when fares increased from $2.75 to $3.00.

-  Use the dropdwon to examin individual stations and their corresponding events, which are shown as dots. **The aggregate view reveals a clear ridership decline following the fare increase.** Event level impacts are more subtle at this scale, but at specific stations, like 86th street, you can observe ridership peaks coinciding with major events like a June fireworks display.
+  Use the dropdwon to examine individual stations and their corresponding events, which are noted on the ridership line as orange dots.

+  **The aggregate view 'All Stations' reveals a clear ridership decline following the fare increase.**

+  Note that event level impacts are more subtle, so event dots are removed from the 'All Stations' view.
+Toggle to specific stations to examine if event dots correspond with peaks in ridership.
+For example, viewing 86th street ridership peaks coinciding with a major June fireworks display.

 <!-- Running an array to get unique values of station names for a dropdown -->
 ```js